louisvillemetro-innovation/Dockless-Open-Data/README.md

 # Data Processing

+This methodology will bin origin and destination data in both space and time.
 These are the technical steps to processing from MDS to open data using MySQL.
 Note you can adapt this to MS SQL or PostGis with changes to some of the function names.

 ### 1. Obtain secure access to an MDS feed